-The recent addition to EON Reality’s network will add a variety of new lessons and courses to the AVR Platform’s growing library.
+The recent addition to EON Reality’s network will add a variety of new lessons and courses to EON-XR’s growing library.

 EON Reality, the global leader in Augmented and Virtual Reality-based knowledge and skills transfer for industry and education, announces the latest large-scale adoption of the recent AR and VR self-directed learning initiative at the Lucerne University of Applied Sciences and Arts (LUASA) in Switzerland.